tareldewhi/tareldewhi.github.io/en/symbiosis.md

 <p>
-  Symbiosis explores communication as a dynamic and iterative process between two different agents.
-One is sentient: another animal species, or — in the original interstellar scenario — an unknown technological species.
-The other is a
+  Symbiosis explores communication as a dynamic and iterative process between two different agents. <br>One is sentient: another animal species, or — in the original interstellar scenario — an unknown technological species. <br>The other is a
   <strong>formal machine</strong>: a non-sentient agent whose possible actions are
   determined by an explicit set of rules.
 </p>